Frequently Asked Questions (FAQ)

 To reset your INEE online account password, go to the INEE login page and click on the Reset your password” link.
 Enter your INEE account email address (hint: this might be the email address that you used when you first joined INEE), and submit the request.
 A new password will be sent to your email.

-If you have forgotten what email you used to register with INEE, please write to website@inee.org for assistance.
+If you have forgotten what email you used to register with INEE, please contact the INEE Help Desk.

 -